ericbulloch/kwmd/tools/netcat.md

 ## POP3

 Netcat is the tool I use when interacting with POP3.
-I have a write up that details interacting with [POP3](pop3.md) in my tools section.
+I have a write up that details interacting with [POP3](../services/pop3.md) in my services section.
 It covers the some of the more common scenarios that I have found during capture the flag events.

 All the examples and interactions use netcat.